Scarlett Johansson Is The World’s Highest-Paid Actress, Surpassing Angelina Jolie And Jennifer Aniston

 “The percent of budget cost have certainly skewed heavy, particularly on the Avengers movies, to cast now, whereas maybe in the early ones it was more visual effects or below the line,” said Kevin Feige, Marvel Studios President and producer last year, according to Forbes.
 “But that’s okay because [the actors] are the best effects.”

-In addition to the the superhero conglomerate, Johansson was featured in two movies in 2017, Rough Night and Ghost in the Shell, for which she received backlash for portraying a Japanese character.
+In addition to the superhero conglomerate, Johansson was featured in two movies in 2017, Rough Night and Ghost in the Shell, for which she received backlash for portraying a Japanese character.
 This year, the actress starred in Isle of Dogs and Avengers: Infinity War.

 Jolie came in at No. 2 earning $28 million for the year.
 Jolie makes the ranking thanks in large part to her upfront pay for Maleficent 2, planned for 2020.

-More than 14 years after the conclusion of Friends, Aniston is still earning millions, mainly from her lucrative endorsements of Emirates airlines, Smartwater and Aveeno, the magazine reported.
+More than 14 years after the conclusion of Friends, Aniston is still earning millions, mainly from her lucrative endorsements of Emirates airlines, Smartwater, and Aveeno, the magazine reported.
 She earned $19.5 million for the year, though her paycheck is likely to skyrocket next year when production begins for her forthcoming Apple series with Reese Witherspoon.

 Despite her two most recent movies, Mother! and Red Sparrow, underperforming at the box office, Jennifer Lawrence comes in at No. 4 thanks to her role in the X-Men series and a high-paying Dior contract.